serverlize/serverlize/docs/introduction-preface.md

 With that said, we are witnesses of the advantages offered by such architectures and ...

+Built using TypeScript because we value reliability and type safety in our code.

 ## Guiding principles

+> Unapologetically AWS-only, TypeScript-first

 > Make it easy to do the right thing